sungyeonkwon/covid-mood-board/README.md

 https://covid-mood.world/

-- Made in a rush but that was EXTREMELY liberating.
-Will refactor if I'm in a refactoring mood later.
+- Made in a rush (very liberating), in a refactoring queue.

 ### TODO